floose/vector-lib-in-c/README.md

 ## Makefile

 To run the code, execute the commands on the Makefile.
-Credits to Nicomendes for their great Makefile creation tool ([link here](https://nicomedes.assistedcoding.eu/#/dashboard))
+Credits to Nicomedes for their great Makefile creation tool ([link here](https://nicomedes.assistedcoding.eu/#/dashboard))